-As a new student, you have temporary health insurance coverage for your first three months through iMED.
-Once you’ve arrived in Canada, you must apply for the BC Medical Service Plan (MSP) to cover your remaining time at UBC.
+As a new international student, you have temporary health insurance coverage for your first three months through iMED.
+Once you’ve arrived in Canada, if you will stay in the province for more than 6 months, you must apply for the BC Medical Service Plan (MSP) to cover your remaining time at UBC.
 Learn more about health insurance.

-You will receive an email from David Cummings Insurance Services (DCIS) with information related to your temporary iMED health insurance and instructions on how to confirm your arrival date in Canada.
+You should have received an email from David Cummings Insurance Services (DCIS) with information related to your temporary iMED health insurance and instructions on how to confirm your arrival date in Canada.
 You must confirm your arrival date with DCIS.

 We strongly recommend that starting 3 weeks before your travel date, you confirm your arrival date before travelling by providing your scanned flight tickets to DCIS.

 You can also confirm your arrival with DCIS up to 3 weeks after you’ve arrived in Canada by providing your scanned flight tickets, boarding pass(es), study permit, passport stamp, or landing documents.

 Once you confirm your arrival with DCIS, you will receive your iMED card by email.

 If you don’t receive your iMED card, please email DCIS at firstname.lastname@example.org.